-Dollar sinks in Asia on US debt fears
+Dollar sinks deeper in Asia after poor data from the US

-The greenback bought 97.10 yen in Tokyo, against 97.47 yen in New York Friday afternoon.
+The greenback sank to 101.30 yen in afternoon Tokyo trade from 101.45 yen in New York Friday afternoon.